SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

     <tr>
       <td>ConnectionValidationEnabled</td>
       <td>true</td>
       <td>Enable the validation of connections.
-While not strictly necessary, it is recommended to set it to “true”.</td>
+While not strictly necessary, it is recommended to set it to "true".</td>
     </tr>
 </table>

 * Step 8.
 Use the Transaction tab to set the transactions support for the connection.
 Select the desired level of transaction support and confirm with Save.
 Note: The transaction support should match with your client using the connection.
 E.g. a WebApp client usually will not have transaction support while EJB will have it, depending on the settings of their deployment.
-Transaction support = “XA Transaction” requires the use of an XA Connection Factory.
+Transaction support = "XA Transaction" requires the use of an XA Connection Factory.

 ![]({{ site.baseurl }}/images/weblogic/config-cf-3.png)